Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Introduction

 \subsection{Why should this be interesting?}

-Combining the statement of Theorem \ref{thm:main} with the Bia\l ynicki-Birula decomposition (see \cite{article:bb} for the original decomposition or \cite[Theorem 4.2]{Carrell2002}, \cite[Theorem 3.1]{BuWeWi}),
+Combining the statement of Theorem \ref{thm:main} with the Bia\l ynicki-Birula decomposition (see \cite{article:bb,article:bb2} for the original decomposition or \cite[Theorem 4.2]{Carrell2002}, \cite[Theorem 3.1]{BuWeWi}),

-we obtain particularly simple decompositions of the homology (and, a posteriori, cohomology and Chow) ring of RH varieties.
-We will show in Theorem \ref{thm:trasvComp} that the fixed-point components of the fundamental $\C^*$-actions (see Construction \ref{con:fundamental}) are RH varieties with the action of a certain semisimple subgroup $G' \subset G$.
+(see Section \ref{sec:prelim} for the notation) one can study the homology (and, a posteriori, cohomology and Chow) groups of not so well-known RH varieties (for example, the ones arising from exceptional groups), using the simpler homology ring of its fixed-point components.
+We will show in Theorem \ref{thm:trasvComp} that the fixed-point components of the fundamental $\C^*$-actions (see Construction \ref{con:fundamental}) are varieties with the action of a certain semisimple subgroup $G' \subset G$.

-When these $G'$-varieties are RH (that are almost all the cases), our result allow us to write $H_\bullet(G/P,\Z)$ as a sum of shifted homology rings on RH $G'$-varieties, with the minimum number of summands.
+When these $G'$-varieties are RH (that are almost all the cases), our result allows us to write $H_\bullet(G/P,\Z)$ as a sum of shifted homology rings on RH $G'$-varieties, with the minimum number of summands.
 This decomposition may be potentially useful for enumerative-geometric problems related to RH varieties of exceptional type, for which explicit homological descriptions are not so well-known.